jamii/jamii.github.com/_drafts/relational-ui.markdown

 (\*Chrome has a cunning optimization where after ~150 tabs it just stops loading pages, so the last row is 100 real tabs and 900 fake sessions.)

-This is the cost to recalculate everything from scratch and is not proportional to the number of events processed, so if I add some kind of event batching it looks like I could handle up to 100 clients with reasonable latency even before incremental maintenance.
+This is the cost to recalculate everything from scratch and is not proportional to the number of events processed, so if I add some kind of event batching it looks like I could handle up to 100 clients with reasonable latency, even without incremental maintenance.

-Breaking down the costs:
+Breaking down the costs at 100 tabs:

 * The marginal cost per tab is about 1.6ms.
 The bulk of the time is spent sorting and resorting relations, rather than solving queries.